-The Trust Agreement provides for a pledge of the Pledged Receipts by the State to the Trustee, for the benefit of the holders of the Obligations.
-Nothing in the Act, the Trust Agreement or other Bond Proceedings gives the holders of the Obligations, and they do not have, the right to have the General Assembly levy any excises or taxes for the payment of Bond Service Charges.
+Each Trust Agreement provides for a pledge of the applicable Pledged Receipts by the State to the applicable Trustee, for the benefit of the holders of the applicable Obligations.
+Nothing in the Act, the Trust Agreements or other Bond Proceedings gives the holders of the Obligations, and they do not have, the right to have the General Assembly levy any excises or taxes for the payment of Bond Service Charges.
 (See THE BONDS GENERALLY - Security)